EC-CS-528-BU-Cloud-Computing/mlops-with-databricks/README.md

 ** **
 ## 1. Vision and Goals for the Project

+Machine learning is a subset of AI which is extensively leveraged in many practical applications today.
+A machine learning model is implemented through a machine learning lifecycle.
+A ML lifecycle is a series of steps which are executed to produce and deploy a machine learning model.
+A ML pipeline is related to the ML lifecycle.
+The pipeline is a process to automate the workflow it takes to produce a ML model.
+It is an iterative process consisting of independent modules which are repeated multiple times to increase the efficiency of the ML model.

+Our project is MLOps with Databricks in public clouds.
+MLOps stands for Machine Learning Operations.
+It is a core function of Machine Learning engineering, focused on streamlining the process of taking machine learning models to production, and then maintaining and monitoring them.
+It can also be thought of as a set of practices that aims to deploy and maintain ML models in production efficiently and reliably.

+The financial firm we are working with has many in-house built ML pipelines which are centrally managed by different departments on the on-prem MLOps solutions, Datarobot (a ML platform that manages models).
+Databricks is another platform which can deal with huge amounts of data and we can explore the data through ML models.
+Databricks has extended capabilities and features when compared with Datarobot.
+We are trying to investigate the MLOps capabilities of Databricks.
+We are evaluating the possibility of transitioning MLOps workloads from on-prem Datarobot to public cloud Databricks.
+We will also replicate some MLOps pipelines deployed in on-prem Datarobot in Databricks on two public clouds.
+We are trying to explore Databricks and understand whether it is more efficient than Datarobot in handling ML workloads.
+Solutions will be evaluated from ease of transformation, cost and efficiency perspectives.

-Our end goal is to give our collaborators a starting point to help them migrate to Databricks.
+By and large, our end goal is to give our collaborators a starting point to help them migrate to Databricks.
 We want to give them enough information and documentation so that it is a seamless process.
 We will also have to contest Databricks against the current platform they are using in order for them to know the advantages of using Databricks over the other.

 ** **
 ## 2. Users/Personas of the Project